 Douglas Brode (2003) Edge of Your Seat: The 100 Greatest Movie Thrillers—The author presented a list of 100 thrilling films.
 It should be no surprise that the list is very heavy with Alfred Hitchcock films.

-Douglas Brode (2015) Fantastic Planets, Forbidden Zones, and Lost Continents: The 100 Greatest Science-Fiction Films—The author presented a list of 100 science-fiction films in a popular leaning list.
+Douglas Brode (2015) Fantastic Planets, Forbidden Zones, and Lost Continents: The 100 Greatest Science-Fiction Films—The author presented a list of 100 science-fiction films.

 Ty Burr (2007) The Best Old Movies for Families: A Guide to Watching Together—The film critic for the Boston Globe selected a list of (mostly) classic Hollywood films that would appeal to children.

 Edward Buscombe (2008) 100 Westerns—A list of the top film westerns.